 Note: Individual applications will have different control systems.
 Ensure that the shutoff procedures are understood.
-Use the following general guidelines in order to stop the engine.
+Use the following general guidelines to stop the engine.

-- Remove the load from the engine.
+- 1. Remove the load from the engine.
 Reduce the engine speed to low idle.
-Allow the engine to idle for 5 minutes in order to cool the engine. - 2.
-Stop the engine after the cool down period according to the shutoff system on the engine and turn the ignition keyswitch to the OFF position.
-If necessary, refer to the instructions that are provided by the OEM. - 3.
-Disconnecting the battery power too soon may prevent purging of the DEF fluid lines after the engine is shut down.
-Refer to this Operation and Maintenance Manual, "Battery Disconnect Switch" for more information.
+Allow the engine to idle for 5 minutes to cool the engine. - Stop the engine after the cool down period according to the shutoff system on the engine and turn the ignition keyswitch to the OFF position.
+If necessary, refer to the instructions that are provided by the OEM.